mvkalsbeek/MiControl/README.md

     var controllers = MiController.Discover(); // Find controllers
     controllers[0].WhiteSwitchOn(1);           // Switch 'on'  white group 1 on first controller

-For more information on using the GUI, or <a href="https://github.com/Milfje/MiControl/wiki/MiControl">examples using the MiControl library</a>, see the <a href="https://github.com/Milfje/MiControl/wiki">wiki</a>, or the included HTML documentation.
+For more information on using the GUI, or <a href="https://github.com/Milfje/MiControl/wiki/MiControl">examples using the MiControl library</a>, see the <a href="https://github.com/Milfje/MiControl/wiki">wiki</a>.

 ### What will it become?